netraular/esp32_console/main/components/text_viewer/README.md

             lv_screen_active(),     // Parent object
             "my_note.txt",          // Title
             file_content,           // The content to display
-            on_viewer_exit          // Function to call on exit );
+            on_viewer_exit,         // Function to call on exit this                    // Context pointer for the callback );
         // CRITICAL: Do NOT free(file_content) here!
 The component now owns it.
     }
     ```

 3.  **Implement the Exit Callback:**
     This function defines what happens when the user closes the viewer.
-Typically, you would destroy the viewer's UI and restore the previous view.
+It now receives the `user_data` pointer.
     ```cpp
-    void on_viewer_exit() {
+    void on_viewer_exit(void* user_data) {
         // The text_viewer is a child of the screen.
 Cleaning the screen
         // will automatically destroy it and trigger its cleanup logic. lv_obj_clean(lv_screen_active());